rytswd/get-istio-multicluster/README.md

 # Simple Istio Multicluster

 Istio Multicluster is by no means simple.
-This repository tries to show involved example with multiple key configurations used in Istio, but with simple steps to follow.
+This repository tries to showcase with the following:

+- Simple configurations
+- Simple processes / containers
+- Simple steps to reproduce

+But as this repository aims to provide complex scenarios and how Istio can handle them, you will also find:

+- Involved cluster / mesh setup
+- Detailed description on each step

+## Versions

+This repository is tested with the following versions of Istio:

+- v1.6.8
+- v1.7.3

 ## Steps